Creatomat/creatomat.github.io/README.md

 ### Hi there 👋

-This is the alpha version for the new and improved Creatomat website!

-I'm contributing to the new website for the Cre8To-Team.
-For more info about this repo, visit SITE.md.
+I'm the founder of Cre8To-Team and projects like better-mc and Blocky Blocks, visit SITE.md for more info about this repo.

 [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]